In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 This may take time depending upon the machine.

-After the completion of the installation, if you want to check whether the service has started or not.
-To check this you need to use #cd/var
+After the installation is completed, if you want to check whether the service has started or not, To check this, you need to use #cd/var and #cd/lib commands.
+If mysql is present, then the installation went right.

-Step 4 – To start the MariaDB service, use the below command.
+4. To start the MariaDB service, use the below command.

 # sudo systemctl start mysql